kernelmethod/SkipLists.jl/docs/src/index.md

 ## Interface

-The SkipLists.jl package exports four new types:
+The SkipLists.jl package exports two new types:

 - `SkipList`
 - `SkipListSet`
-- `ConcurrentSkipList`
-- `ConcurrentSkipListSet`

-Types prefixed by `Concurrent` are thread- and task-safe, while types suffixed by `Set` only permit one copy of a given key in the collection.
+`SkipList` allows multiple copies of a single key in the collection, whereas keys must be unique for `SkipListSet`.

 Construct a new skip list by specifying the type of element that should be stored in the list: